MichaelCurrin/learn-to-code/Scripting languages/Python/README.md

 ### Typing

+Some detailed notes on _typing_ in the languages itself.

 Python is a **dynamically** typed language.
 This means that a variable can change data types (though this can cause headaches when catching bugs, so adding type checking is useful).

 It is also a **strongly** typed language.
 Youu do not need to specify the data type of a variable explicily as it can be inferred - this check is done at runtime, unlike languages like _Java_ and _C++_ which check types at a compile time.